wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 3. Learn the notes on the lowest (E) string.
 4. Learn some octave shapes to find notes.
 5. Practice on one string at a time.
-6. Practice [GTD-Notes.final](#GTD-Notes.final) at the beginning of each practice session until you have it nailed.
+6. Practice [TDG001](#TDG001) at the beginning of each practice session until you have it nailed.
 Repeat step 5 for any strings that give you trouble.

 Spend as much time as you need on each of these steps.
 The first few will only take a few minutes to master, but other steps may take days, weeks, or even months.
 Take your time.
 Thorough and confident beats quick and sketchy every day.